Distributed Sparse Linear Regression under Communication Constraints: Introduction

+In this paper, we consider a distributed setting where each machine has a sublinear communication budget of either $O(d^{1-\alpha})$ bits for some $0<\alpha <1$ or even only $O(K \ln d )$ bits.
 We make the following contributions.
-On the methodology side, in Section \ref{sec:proposed_method} we present several two round distributed schemes.
-The schemes vary slightly by the messages sent, but in all of them, the fusion center estimates the support set of $\theta^*$ in the first round and the vector $\theta^*$ in the second round.
-In our schemes, each machine computes its own debiased lasso estimate.
-However, it sends to the center only the indices of its top few largest values, possibly along with their signs.
-Hence, the communication per machine is significantly less than $d$ bits.
-In the simplest variant, the fusion center estimates the support of $\theta^*$ by voting, selecting the few indices that were sent by the largest number of machines.
+On the methodology side, we develop low communication distributed schemes to estimate $\theta^*$ and its support.
+Specifically, in Section~\ref{sec:proposed_method} we present a two-round scheme whereby the fusion center first estimates the support set $\mathcal{S}$, and next estimates $\theta^*$.
+Our scheme has low communication, since in the first round, each machine computes its own debiased lasso estimate, but sends to the center only the indices of its top few largest values.
+The fusion center estimates the support of $\theta^*$ by voting, selecting the few indices sent by the largest number of machines.
+In the second round, the center estimates $\theta^*$ by averaging the least squares solutions on the estimated support set from the first round, as computed by the $M$ machines.